This Is Water: Reception

 The speech met with universal acclaim, but the posthumously published book This Is Water received mixed reviews.
 Some critics worried that the physical formatting of the speech tainted its delivery.
 Zach Baron of The Village Voice wrote that he feared that the essay's now-stretched format provided an almost mantra-like emphasis on areas not intended by Wallace.

 Another debate on the published format is over a slight rewrite.
 In the delivered speech, Wallace concluded an extended metaphor with, "It is not the least bit coincidental that adults who commit suicide with firearms almost always shoot themselves in the head.
 They shoot the terrible master."
-Due to Wallace's suicide, the publisher chose to remove the final line, "They shoot the terrible master", which has polarized critics.
-One side believes that changing an author's words is unacceptable if the original meaning is to be preserved.
-But in defense of the edit, the other side argues that the edit is essential to preserving the original message.
+Due to Wallace's suicide, the publisher chose to remove the final line, "They shoot the terrible master", which polarized critics.
+One side believed that changing an author's words is unacceptable if the original meaning is to be preserved.
+But in defense of the edit, the other side argued that the edit is essential to preserving the original message.
 Author Tom Bissell wrote, "any mention of self-annihilation in Wallace's work...now has a blast radius that obscures everything around it."
-Bissell fears that the line may distract readers from its core elements and therefore supports its removal.
+Bissell feared the line might distract readers from its core elements and therefore supported its removal.

 A nine-minute truncated cinematic video adaptation of Wallace giving the speech was produced by The Glossary and published on YouTube and Vimeo in May 2013.
 It was well received, but was removed by Glossary on May 21, 2013, due to a copyright claim by Wallace's estate.